How Can I Get a Full Scholarship in Poland?

 This scholarship is open to students with high GPAs, notable scientific or artistic achievements, and outstanding sports accomplishments nationally or internationally.
 Additionally, first-year students who are laureates of international or Polish Science Olympiads can apply.

-Moreover, to apply for the Rector’s Scholarship, students must register via USOSweb, providing necessary documentation.
+Moreover, to apply for the Rector’s Scholarship, students must register via USOSweb, where they can submit the necessary documentation.

 Social Scholarship

 International students studying full time at the University of Warsaw can apply for the social scholarship under specific conditions.
-These generally include permanent residence, refugee status, or a connection to the Polish nation.
-Details and application procedures are available on the university’s website, ensuring accessibility for eligible students.
+These generally include a permanent residence, a refugee status, or a connection to the Polish nation.
+Details and application procedures are available on the university’s website, where students can check their eligibility.

 Find also here our tips on how to finance your studies abroad.